 1986 Yangshuo — Karst Formations and Rice Fields, Guangxi Province

-In 1986, Yangshuo remained a rural farming valley shaped by seasonal agriculture and dramatic limestone formations.
+In 1986, Yangshuo was still a rural farming valley, its life shaped by seasonal agriculture and dramatic limestone formations.
 I made this photograph from the edge of a harvested rice field, looking toward the karst peaks that have long defined the region.

-At the time, rice cultivation was central to daily life, governed by rhythms that had changed little over generations.
-The absence of large-scale tourism or development allowed the landscape to exist in relative balance between human use and natural form.
+Rice cultivation lay at the heart of daily life, following rhythms that had changed little over generations.
+The absence of large-scale tourism or major development allowed the landscape to remain in a fragile balance between human use and its natural form.

-Within a few years, Yangshuo would become an international destination, and scenes like this would begin to disappear beneath roads, hotels, and river traffic.
+Within a few years, Yangshuo would become an international destination, and scenes like this would begin to vanish beneath expanding roads, new hotels, and increased river traffic.